ctkelley/NotebookSIAMFANL/README.md

 in my startup.jl file and do **using PyPlot** when I need it.
 PyPlot takes a while to get going.

 All this is also in the first code window in the notebook.
+If Julia complains about a missing package, it is your job to add it.

 If you want to play with the solvers, clone the repository for the package and put that in your Julia **LOAD_PATH**.